 Fridays are a very popular favorite day of the week.
 We all know the feeling.
 Walking around thinking TGIF, right?!
 A whole weekend to look forward to before Monday brings the new work week.
+We all have spent our time waiting for the weekend.
 Well, it’s time to stop thinking that way.

-It’s time for all of us to break this habit!
+It’s time for all of us to break this habit of waiting for the weekend!
 Here’s how.

 The weekend is only two days of a seven day week.
 That leaves five days that we spend waiting for the other two.
 That’s like not enjoying a box of Oreos until the last couple cookies.
 It just doesn’t make sense.

 Imagine the possibilities if we got as excited for Monday-Friday as we do for the weekend.
+That’s five whole days of being, thousands of discounted moments to find meaning within.
+We commonly break our day into chunks of what’s bearable, such as work, sleep and meals.
+It’s time to refocus this kind of negative thinking in a more creative and fulfilling perspective.
 Of course, this is easier said than done.
 But it can be done and it will make you a happier person.

 Try being truly present for every moment of each day (yes, including Mondays).
+Use mindfulness to your advantage by bringing gratitude to the details or at least one unique thing that gets you excited each day.
 Learning how to treasure small moments throughout the work week can give us things to look forward to every day.
 Each week, I look forward to watching certain shows on weeknights and my weekly lunch date with my girlfriends.
-This helps me cherish each day, not just the weekend.
+This helps me cherish each day, moving away from waiting for the weekend.

 During the week, we are bogged down by to-do lists, projects and goals.
-It’s really easy to keep looking ahead to the next due date or the next item on the agenda.
+It’s really easy to keep waiting for the weekend, looking ahead to the next due date or the next item on the agenda.
 However, by not giving ourselves time to celebrate small achievements we are not enjoying the work week as much as we could.

 We are always on-the-go, which makes the weekend sound extremely enticing.
 Slowing down and getting excited about each to-do item we cross off will motivate us to enjoy each task and give us a reason to smile during those long days at the office.

 Most of us have goals that will take a few months to complete.
+At times, those goals loom before you with their distant deadlines that don’t actually feel achievable.
+We begin to experience self-doubt, forgetting to live in the moment and celebrate what we have achieved.
 These goals are important, but can leave us constantly looking forward instead of living in the moment.